dankamongmen/scblockchain/README.md

 available.
 It is not meaningful to provide `-P` without enabling RPC service via `-r`, but it is also not an error.

+Addresses to advertise may be specified with the `-A` argument. `-A` accepts a comma-delimited list of addresses using peerfile syntax, and can be provided multiple times.
+It is an error to provide `-A` without `-r`.

 The services provided via HTTP and those provided by RPC are mutually exclusive.
 The console client implements a superset of the union of these two services.